Sorgavasal: Production

-The film is based on the play of the same name by C. N. Annadurai.
+The film is based on a play of the same name by C. N. Annadurai.
 He had written screenplay and dialogues for films earlier and was credited as Annadurai.
 But, for the first time, in this film he was credited as Arignar Anna.
-The song Aagum Neriyedhu was originally written as Asthigam Edhu, Naasthigam Edhu.
-The song was so recorded and released in records.
+The song "Aagum Neriyedhu" was originally written as "Asthigam Edhu, Naasthigam Edhu".
+It was recorded and released in records as such.
 When the film went to the censor board, they objected to these lines.
-So the lyricist Udumalai Narayana Kavi altered it as Aagum Neri Edhu, Aagaa Neri Edhu.
+Therefore, the lyricist Udumalai Narayana Kavi altered it as "Aagum Neri Edhu, Aagaa Neri Edhu".

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy.
 Lyrics were by Udumalai Narayana Kavi.
+The song "Raajamagal Raani" became popular.